cami-rs/cami/README.md

 After the first migration period is over,
 1. `cami` publishes a new **major** version `0.w.0` that
   - removes feature `adapt-abcc`, and
-  - deprecates feature `migrated-abcc`.
+  - deprecates feature `migrate-abcc`.
 2. Only then, the (3rd party) crate (`abcc`) publishes a new **patch** version, which
-  - depends on `cami`, but with no features specified, so removing `migrated-abcc` feature for this dependency.
+  - depends on `cami`, but with no features specified, so removing `migrate-abcc` feature for this dependency.
 This change (removal) of dependency feature is a **minor** change (as per [The Cargo Book > SemVer Compatibility > Minor: changing dependency features](https://doc.rust-lang.org/nightly/cargo/reference/semver.html#cargo-change-dep-feature)).